Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-Lagrangians project under $W_0$ to arcs which wrap slightly on one end and fully around 0.
+Lagrangians project under $W_0$ to arcs which wrap slightly for large $|w|$ and fully around 0.
 Within the smaller annulus $A=\{w \in \bC \mid R_2 < |w| < R_3 \}$ there is no movement, including at $-S$ where Lagrangians are defined as parallel transport from in Equation \eqref{eq:starting_pt}.
 Define